schctl/tetsu/README.md

     <a href="https://github.com/schctl/tetsu/actions/workflows/test.yml"><img alt="Workflow Status" height=26 src="https://img.shields.io/github/workflow/status/schctl/tetsu/Test?style=for-the-badge&logo=Github" /></a>
 </p>

-`Tetsu` is a highly experimental implementation of Minecraft's [server protocols](https://wiki.vg/Protocol) in Rust, that tries to make them easier to use.
+`Tetsu` is a highly experimental crate that tries to make Minecraft's [server protocols](https://wiki.vg/Protocol) easier to use.
 I'm currently trying to make this work with server versions `1.8.*` and `1.16.*`.
 The next goal is to implement all `Play` packets for version 47 of the protocol before `v0.1.0`.

 ## Building on windows